A number of studies have shown that prolonged sitting is linked to increased risk of heart disease, diabetes and early death.

 Despite going to the gym, I’ve still spent a total of 11 hours sitting down, and as we know, that’s not doing me a lot of good.

 Another option is to alternate between sitting and standing at your work station.
-There’s a collection of adjustable desks available already, and it’s a bit nicer than a fully standing desk, as it gives you the ability to sit down on particularly tired days (like Mondays).
+There’s a collection of adjustable desks available already, and it’s a bit nicer than a fully standing desk, as it gives you the ability to sit down on particularly tiring days (like Mondays).
+Explore our curated list of the best standing desks for 2023 by our talented team of experts.

 If your boss doesn’t like the idea of standing (get him to read this article!) or it’s just not an option for you, try something like StandApp.
 StandApp is a mobile and desktop application which uses alarms to remind us when to take standing breaks from our desks during work hours.